astik/infoglue-maven/README.txt

 			mvn install
 		- go to infoglue-root folder with a command line and install it mvn install
+	3/ That's it =)
+		- you can go to infoglue-root/infoglue-webapp-cms and configure the properties : /src/main/filters/filter.properties
+		- launch tomcat when ready (right now, it is configured to use mysql ; jdbc driver is attached to tomcat) mvn tomcat:run
-	3/ ECLIPSE (details below)
+		- go with you browser to http://localhost:8080/infoglue-webapps-cms 4 optionnal / ECLIPSE (details below)
-		- import into eclipse infoglue-root as a maven project
+		- you can import into eclipse infoglue-root as a maven project
 		- it will be shown as multiple project, a project for a module
-		- fix error if needed (see details)

 ------------------------------------------------